Foot Peel Surgi–Heel™

-It is important to take care of our feet, it as an important part of your body.
-Not only is it part of you overall appearance but it also serves as an indicator of a person’s overall hygiene.
+It is important to take care of our feet, as an important part of your body.
+Not only is it part of your overall appearance but it also serves as an indicator of a person’s overall hygiene.

 What can Surgi-Heel do for you?